smartinez-cellenza/training-terraform-intro-labs/labs/CreateSQLDatabase.md

 #### Create backend configuration

-In the *configuration* folder, create a new file nammed *prod-backend.hcl* with the following content
+In the *configuration* folder, create a new file named *prod-backend.hcl* with the following content

 ```hcl
 resource_group_name  = "name of the Resource Group of the Storage Account"